Reverse swing

 - Forcing it to deviate more to the side without changing the direction of flight.

 Both options greatly complicate the task of the batsman.
-So, in the first case, he usually manages to take the correct pose from his point of view and is not ready for a sharp change in the ball’s trajectory.
-In the second case, he may make a mistake with the angle of rotation of the bat or not calculate the force of the pitch, which dramatically increases the probability of Leg before wicket.
+Therefore, in the first scenario, he is often able to strike the appropriate position from his vantage point, and he is not prepared for a sudden shift in the trajectory of the ball.
+When it comes to the second scenario, he may make a mistake with the angle of rotation of the bat or fail to assess the power of the pitch, both of which significantly enhance the likelihood of a leg before wicket.

-According to Shaharyar Khan, the actual inventor of Reverse swing is Saleem Mir, who taught it to his colleague Sarfraz Nawaz during his performances for Punjab Cricket Club (Lahore).
-Nawaz, in turn, used Reverse swing for the first time internationally, sharing the features of the technique with Imran Khan, who later passed them on to Wasim Akram and Waqar Younis.
-Other Reverse swing masters include Andrew Flintoff and Simon Jones (both from England), Zahir Khan and Ajit Agarkar (both from India).
+According to Shaharyar Khan, the actual inventor of the cricket reverse swing is Saleem Mir, who taught it to his colleague Sarfraz Nawaz during his performances for Punjab Cricket Club (Lahore).
+Nawaz, in turn, used reverse swing for the first time internationally, sharing the features of the technique with Imran Khan, who later passed them on to Wasim Akram and Waqar Younis.
+Other reverse swing masters include Andrew Flintoff and Simon Jones (both from England), Zahir Khan and Ajit Agarkar (both from India).